Rossell History, Family Crest & Coats of Arms

 The surname Rossell was first found in Lancashire at Rossall, near Fleetwood.
 The village dates back to the Domesday Book where it was listed as Rushdale.
 The first record of the surname was Huges de Rozel.
 He was one of the benefactors of the Abbey of St. Etienne at Caen, founded by William the Conquerer.
 It was also borne by Patriz Rozel, a Knight Templar, in 1185.

-Important Dates for the Rossell family
+Early History of the Rossell family

 This web page shows only a small excerpt of our Rossell research.
 Another 139 words (10 lines of text) covering the years 1182, 1195, 1214, 1740 and 1871 are included under the topic Early Rossell History in all our PDF Extended History products and printed products wherever possible.